 Why Renter Insurance Is Still Necessary If You Have a Landlord One?

-As our guest expert Travis Biggers explains, renter insurance provides a significant layer of protection when a tenant is found at fault in a loss.
+As our guest expert Travis Biggers explains, renters insurance provides a significant layer of protection when a tenant is found at fault in a loss.
 Let’s assume that a tenant starts a fire because of smoking on a balcony.
 Let’s say the fire causes you $200,000 in damage.
-If your tenant doesn’t have a renter insurance, your landlord’s coverage will pay the entire sum in the loss and will attempt to subrogate against your tenant.
-However, if your tenant does have a renter insurance, $100,000 will be covered by his liability coverage and your landlord’s liability will be reduced by half.
-That’s why we strongly suggest educating your tenants on the importance of renter insurance.
+If your tenant doesn’t have renters insurance, your landlord’s coverage will pay the entire sum in the loss and will attempt to subrogate against your tenant.
+However, if your tenant does have renters insurance, $100,000 will be covered by his liability coverage, and your landlord’s liability will be reduced by half.
+That’s why we strongly suggest educating your tenants on the importance of renters insurance.

 “Renters insurance is a great thing for both the renter and the landlord.
 For often less than $25 per month the tenant obtains coverage of all their belongings in the event of theft or disaster.
 For the landlord, they may receive insurance discounts if their tenants are forced to purchase renters insurance, and the potential liability of the tenant’s belongings are no longer a concern.”

 As we found out, it all depends on what state we’re talking about.
 Some states forbid landlords from requiring tenant insurance (Oklahoma), some require it (Utah).
 In contrast, others allow it to be required only when it comes to families with a higher income (Oregon).
 Given this, you’d better check your local law before asking your renters to buy their own insurance.